-E is the provincial part of the HST self-assessed under the applicable subsection above; and
+- E is the provincial part of the HST self-assessed under the applicable subsection above, and - F is:

-F is:
+if the provincial investment plan is for a participating province, the amount of that tax;

-- if you are a provincial investment plan for the particular participating province, the amount of that tax; - if you are a provincial investment plan for a participating province other than the particular participating province, the amount of the tax that would have become payable under that subsection in respect of the bringing in of the property if the property were brought into the other participating province; and - in any other case, zero.
+- if the provincial investment plan is for a participating province other than the particular participating province, the amount of the tax that would have become payable under that subsection in respect of the bringing in of the property if the property were brought into the particular province; or - in any other case, zero.

-Other investment plans and segregated funds
+Other investment plans

-If you are not an SLFI and you are an investment plan or a segregated fund of an insurer (other than a provincial stratified investment plan or a provincial investment plan), for example, a private investment plan or a pension entity that is not an SLFI, you must calculate your rebate using the formulas below.
+If you are an investment plan (other than a stratified investment plan with one or more provincial series or a provincial investment plan) such as a provincial private investment plan or a provincial pension entity, a trust governed by a registered retirement savings plan, a registered retirement income fund, or a registered education savings plan, you must calculate your rebate using the formulas below.